How To Make Chocolate-Dipped Strawberries

 One small bar of white chocolate – organic or not, expensive or not won’t make much difference, so forget about it and indulge!

 Double cream – the UK’s super-rich version of the American whipped cream.
-It is a bit tricky to beat as it can spoil quickly being so fat.
+It is a little tricky to beat as it can spoil quickly being so fat.
 If in any doubt, a tube of whipped cream will do.

 Optional – a few scoops of quality ice cream, preferably homemade.